 "It would be easy to blame the weather, but it was like that for both teams, to be honest, so we have got to rise above that.

 "Perhaps it was just the finishing touch that let us down."

 Chippa coach Roger Sikhakhane, back for his first game in charge after being re-appointed, was clearly agitated after his side gave away some much needed points.

 "I'm not happy at all with the result," Sikhakhane said.

 "We kept trying to get more goals, but we didn't manage to get the second one, the security goal we needed, and instead we allowed Wits to get the equaliser."

 Elsewhere on Sunday, Bloemfontein Celtic staged a dramatic comeback to beat Ajax Cape Town 2-1 at Free State Stadium.

 On Saturday, Kaizer Chiefs put on a near perfect performance for 34 minutes against Black Leopards before the heavens opened and extinguished any hopes the Amakhosi had of turning in a convincing result.

 Play was abandoned 11 minutes before half-time, with Chiefs leading 2-0, and the match was rescheduled for Wednesday night at the same venue.
-The teams will start from scratch.

 Meanwhile, Roger de Sa was successful in his first match in charge of title holders Orlando Pirates, although the Buccaneers struggled to overcome 10-man Platinum Stars, eventually settling for a hard-earned 1-0 victory in Phokeng.